Derived structures in the Langlands Correspondence: A guide to derived algebraic geometry

 This will extend to an exact \emph{triangle} (in the derived category of $C$-modules) of cotangent complexes

 which in particular gives a long exact sequence in cohomology,

 \end{example}

-It was arranged by definition that a morphism of animated commutative rings is an isomorphism if and only if it induces an isomorphism on homotopy groups is an isomorphism.
+By definition, a morphism of animated commutative rings is an isomorphism if and only if it induces an isomorphism on homotopy groups.
 By contrast, it is a priori unclear ``how much'' information the cotangent complex carries.
 It turns out that it carries ``all'' the information of the derived structure.
 This is made precise by the following lemma of Lurie:

 \begin{lemma}[{\cite[Corollary 3.2.17]{Lur04}}] Suppose a morphism of simplicial commutative rings $f \co \cA \rightarrow \cB$ induces an isomorphism on $\pi_0$ and an isomorphism $\bL_{\cA} \otimes_{\cA} \cB \xrightarrow{\sim} \bL_{\cB}$.
 Then $f$ is an isomorphism. \end{lemma}